opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 :ref:`Method 2 - Static IP address per roadwarrior <rw-swanctl-method2>`
 ------------------------------------------------------------------------

 - **Benefit:** Tight security because every user can be controlled individually with firewall rules.
-The whole configuration is stored in one file (swanctl.conf).
-There are no other dependencies, so it won't break suddenly in the future.
 - **Drawback:** Configuration needs more time and might not scale with large user counts.
-Windows native VPN client doesn't like this configuration very much because it demands the eap identity exchange method.
+Windows native VPN client doesn't like this configuration since it demands the eap identity exchange method ``eap id = %any``.

 -------------